Gazoorpazoorp/Wizeline_Project/README.md

 Introduction.

 The present work is a simple test suite to run the scenarios provided in the Wizeline QA Automation Bootcamp document.
 It is integrated with a Reporting tool for a better visualization of the test results and a way to execute the test cases all together in a test suite.
 It also provides the option to use multiple browsers (Chrome and Firefox).
+The project was developed using Linux.

 Instructions to run the test scripts.